wellle/targets.vim/README.md

 Also note how this example shows that you can set multiple triggers in a single `targets#mappings#extend()` call.
 To keep the autocmd overhead minimal I'd recommend to keep all your mappings setup in a single such call.
-But do as you wish, I'm not your mom!

 ### Deprecated settings

 If you have set any of the following settings in your vimrc, they will still be respected when creating the default mappings dictionary.
 But it's not possible to set up any multi source targets (like any block or any quote) this way.
-It's recommendet to retire those legacy settings and use `targets#mappings#extend()` as described above.
+It's recommended to retire those legacy settings and use `targets#mappings#extend()` as described above.

 ```vim